PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

     after a small number of sends with timeouts.

 ..
 Note::
-    This version includes support for http/2.
+    9.0 includes support for http/2.
 If you are upgrading from a previous version ensure that this decoder matches the actions for standard http.